 Your fitness goal: Weight Loss

 Your plan: First, determine how much weight you wish to lose—then, do a little math.
 The Academy of Nutrition and Dietetics recommends slow weight loss for lasting results—usually 1/2 pound to one pound per week.
-Completing 10,000 steps each day typically burns about 2000 to 3500 extra calories each week.
-One pound of body fat equals 3500 calories, so depending on your weight and workout intensity, you could lose about one pound per week simply by completing 10,000 steps each day.
+Completing an extra 10,000 steps each day typically burns about 2000 to 3500 extra calories each week.
+One pound of body fat equals 3500 calories, so depending on your weight and workout intensity, you could lose about one pound per week simply by completing an extra 10,000 steps each day.

 Your fitness goal: Health Maintenance